turizaz/interview-questions/README.md

 # interview-questions

-What principes do you following while writing scripts.
+<br/>What principes do you following while writing scripts.
-In your opinion which code we can call clean.
+<br/>In your opinion which code we can call clean.
-What is algoritm complexity, do you know what complexity of search will be in sorted list, unsorted list.
+<br/>What is algoritm complexity, do you know what complexity of search will be in sorted list, unsorted list.
-We have function with callback, how we can rewrite in to promise ?
+<br/>We have function with callback, how we can rewrite in to promise ?
-We have list of urls, how we can fetch all of them simuntaniously.
+<br/>We have list of urls, how we can fetch all of them simuntaniously.